-Giants score seven to win in Toulouse
+Seven-try Giants ease to win in Toulouse

 |Huddersfield (16) 42

-|Tries: Wardle 2, Yates, I Senior, L Senior, McQueen, Ashall-Bott Goals: Russell 7
+|Tries: Yates, I Senior, L Senior, Wardle 2, McQueen, Ashall-Bott Goals: Russell 7

-Huddersfield overcame a dodgy start as they began the new Super League season with victory over new boys Toulouse.
+Huddersfield overcame a slow start as they began the new Super League season with victory over new boys Toulouse.

 The French side scored two tries in the first 10 minutes through Matty Russell and Ilias Bergal to lead 10-0.